LukaHarambasic/vue-resume-component/README.md

 ## Idea

-This is a component which can be implemented in existing websites or as standalone solution, e.g. with Nuxt or
+This is a component which can be implemented in existing websites or as standalone solution, e.g. with Nuxt.

 ### Structure